Top 8 Best Illustrator Alternatives (Free & Premium)

 Vectornator was recently mentioned in the Apple M1 iMac release event because of its usage of Apple’s ML Kit for its AI-powered, time-saving features.

-In addition, Vectornator makes extensive use of multi-touch gestures and innovative UI, with a common code base between iPadOS and macOS, bringing desktop power with you wherever you go.
+In addition, Vectornator extensively uses multi-touch gestures and innovative UI, with a common code base between iPadOS and macOS, bringing desktop power with you wherever you go.

 Which Platforms is Vectornator Available On?